sahabji0P/what-s-next/PPT.md

-# Copy the link below to view the PPT for the Project What's Next!
+# PPT for the Project What's Next!

 <!-- add Hyper Link -->